katari15045/library/README.txt

 To Do
 -----
--> Add collapsing toolbar to static screens
+-> On pressing back button and opening the app, it stays forever at splash screen -> Handle the case when internet is disconnected while fetching new arrivals - always display 10 new arrivals in home screen -> Decrease the startup time
--> On pressing back button and opening the app, it stays forever at splash screen -> In no_internet_dialog replace the button with the Colored text -> Decrease the startup time
+-> Instead of creating new instances of fragments everytime, use factory design pattern -> Add collapsing toolbar to static screens
--> Write Log.d debugging statements in the form className::method() for all overridden methods -> Instead of creating new instances of fragments everytime, use factory design pattern -> Remove author tags in .Java files
+-> Write Log.d debugging statements in the form className::method() for all overridden methods -> Remove author tags in .Java files
 -> Remove unused imports
 -> Implement Login using Koha API (Link shared by saurabh on group)